edwardgunning/FlorenceNightingale/README.md

 ## 1 Nightingale's Coxcomb/ Rose Diagram
 Perhaps Nightingale's most famous known as the _Coxcomb_, the _Polar Area Chart_ or the _Rose Diagram_.
 See [Understanding Uncertainty](https://understandinguncertainty.org/node/214) for a good description.
-Code is in `Rose Diagram.R`.
+All code is [here](Rose Diagram Code.R).

 ![](causesofmortality.png)